eshirazp/crisp/README.md

 The utility functions (functions that could be used by other components in the future) can be found in the `utils` folder

 The CSS styling is very basic.
 To be honest, I did not spend too much time working on that portion.

+Side note: I usually work with objects instead of arrays since searching with an object can be more efficient than searching through an array

 ## Extras
 I added some test cases for the util functions.
 To run the tests, run `npm test # or yarn`